OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-16.md

 “I have heard the grumblings of the Israelites.
 Speak to them, saying, ‘At twilight you shall eat meat, and in the morning you shall be filled with bread.
 Then you will know that I am the Lord your God.’”

 ## Exodus 16:13
-That evening, quail came and covered the camp, and in the morning there was a layer of dew around the camp.
+That evening, quail arrived and covered the camp, and in the morning there was a layer of dew around the camp.

 ## Exodus 16:14
 When the dew evaporated, behold, on the surface of the wilderness there was a fine, flake-like substance, as fine as frost on the ground.